spmeesseman/vscode-taskexplorer/README.md

 ## Description

-> Provides an organized view in either (or both) the SideBar and/or Explorer that conveniently displays all supported tasks, organized into a treeview, with parent task file nodes and project folders (perfect for large multi-root workspaces).
-Tasks can be opened for view/edit, executed, and stopped.  'npm install' is supported in the context menu of all npm file nodes.
+> Provides a view in either (or both) the SideBar and/or Explorer that displays all supported tasks organized into a treeview, with parent task file nodes, grouped nodes, and project folders (convenient for large multi-root workspaces).
+Tasks can be opened for view/edit, executed, and stopped.
+NPM file nodes support special npm command(s) (i.e. 'install') via context menu.

 ## Screenshots